awsdocs/amazon-redshift-management-guide/doc_source/redshift-iam-access-control-identity-based.md

 + AWS Account: `123456789012`
 + Cluster name: `examplecluster`

-The following policy enables the `GetCredentials`, `CreateCluserUser`, and `JoinGroup` actions\.
+The following policy enables the `GetCredentials`, `CreateClusterUser`, and `JoinGroup` actions\.
 The policy uses condition keys to allow the `GetClusterCredentials` and `CreateClusterUser` actions only when the AWS user ID matches `"AIDIODR4TAW7CSEXAMPLE:${redshift:DbUser}@yourdomain.com"`\.
 IAM access is requested for the `"testdb"` database only\.
 The policy also allows users to join a group named `"common_group"`\.

 ```
 {